 We removed the sea creatures that weren’t actually fish (the starfish and the jellyfish) before launching into our rhyme!
 That left us with how many?
 Four!

-Five Little Fishies
+Four Little Fishies

 Four little fishies swimming in the sea,

 Along came Mr. Shark as quiet as can be…

 And SNAPPED that fishie right out of the sea!